ng-daniel/ng-daniel/README.md

 Working in software, data, and game development.

-Also a pixel artist, music producer, and gym enthisiast.
+Also a pixel artist, music producer, and gym enthusiast.

 <!---
 ng-daniel/ng-daniel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.